 If your business receives a lot of inbound calls from prospects and customers, try asking for their contact information right away.
 It can be as simple as, “Would you be willing to provide an email address so we can stay in touch with more information?”

-13. Use traditional marketing
+13. Use offline marketing

 Traditional marketing might not seem like the most obvious way to gather digital information, but it can still be effective.
 Include shortened links, personalized URLs, or QR codes on print ads and direct mail.
 These should direct visitors to an optimized landing page with a compelling call to action to capture their contact information.